A Kernel Stein Test for Comparing Latent Variable Models: Auxiliary results

-Therefore, it can be informally understood that the KSD depends on the difference between the covariances $\Sigma_{p}$ and $\Sigma_{r}$; if $\Sigma_{p}$ is given by additive perturbation as above, the difference depends on the perturbation matrix $E.$ Note that in the PPCA experiments, the perturbation matrix is proportional to the parameter $\delta.$
+where $\la\cdot,\cdot\ra$ denotes the matrix inner product, and $M_{k,R}$ is a matrix depending on the kernel $k$ and the data distribution $R.$ Therefore, it can be informally understood that the KSD depends on the difference between the covariances $\Sigma_{p}$ and $\Sigma_{r}$; if $\Sigma_{p}$ is given by additive perturbation as $\Sigma_{r}+E$, the difference depends on the perturbation matrix $E.$ Note that in the PPCA experiments, the perturbation matrix is an increasing function of $\delta,$ element-wise.